 Mbanenande was indicted by the Stockholm District court on 5 November 2012 on the counts of genocide and jus gentium including the crimes of murder, attempted murder and abduction.
-Mbanenande pleads not guilty.
+Mbanenande pleaded not guilty.

-The trial started on 16 November 2012 and the Swedish Government, on request from the Prosecution, because the accused is now a Swedish citizen, has decided that the trial will be held in Sweden.
-However, out of the 80 days of trial, some of them will be held in Rwanda.
-By the end of November 2012, the Bench, the Prosecution, the Defense and the victims’ representation will travel to the areas around Kibuye and from 28 November and onwards, questioning of victims and witnesses will be held in the Supreme Court’s premises in Kigali.
-The examinations can be monitored by a video link in the Swedish District court.
-The Prosecution will call over 40 witnesses, 19 out of those are survivors of the alleged attempts of murder committed by Mbanenande.
+The trial started on 16 November 2012 and the Swedish Government, upon the Prosecutor’s request, decided to hold the trial in Sweden, since the accused was a Swedish citizen.
+However, out of the 80 days of trial, some of them were held in Rwanda.
+By the end of November 2012, the Bench, the Prosecution, the Defense and the victims’ representation travelled to the areas around Kibuye and from 28 November and onwards, questioning of victims and witnesses will be held in the Supreme Court’s premises in Kigali.
+The Prosecution called over 40 witnesses, 19 out of those are survivors of the alleged murder attempts committed by Mbanenande.

-This will be the first time that a Swedish court tries the crime of genocide and the first case in relation to Rwanda.
+This was the first time that a Swedish court tried the crime of genocide and the first case in relation to Rwanda.
 The Stockholm District Court has, nevertheless, tried several cases of war crime committed during the Balkan Wars during the 90s.

-Mbanenande’s defense lawyer, Tomas Nilsson argues that it will be difficult to handle the evidence in the case as it deals with incidents that occurred 18 years ago.
+Mbanenande’s defense lawyer, Tomas Nilsson argued that it is difficult to handle the evidence in the case as they deal with incidents that occurred 18 years ago.

-The case it controversial as Mbanenande has already been sentenced by a Gacaca court and it is against international principles to try someone for the same crime twice.
+The case is controversial as Mbanenande has already been sentenced by a Gacaca court and it is against international principles to try someone for the same crime twice.
 However, Swedish law does not recognise gacacas and it is therefore argued by the Court that it can try the accused in Sweden.
-The Defense, nevertheless, points out that even though the Swedish Court does not recognise the Gacaca sentence, several of the testimonies will overlap.
+The Defense, nevertheless, pointed out that even though the Swedish Court does not recognise the Gacaca sentence, several of the testimonies overlap.

 On 20 June 2013, the Swedish court delivered its judgement and sentenced Mbanenande to life imprisonment.

-Although claims were made to the Swedish court, the Court did not award any damages to the victims as it considers that Rwandan law should be applied in relation to compensation.
+Although claims were made to the Swedish court, the Court did not award any damages to the victims as it considered that Rwandan law should be applied in relation to compensation.

 Trial Watch would like to remind its users that any person charged by national or international authorities is presumed innocent until proven guilty.